Symmetries and Higher-Form Connections in Derived Differential Geometry: Introduction

 \begin{definition} The \emph{$\infty$-groupoid of $p$-form connections on $x \colon M \longrightarrow X$} is the mapping space

 in the $\infty$-category of $L_\infty$-algebroids on $M$. \end{definition}

 We then present several fundamental aspects of this notion of connection.
 We define the field strength $(p{+}1)$-form of a $p$-form connection as the obstruction of the $p$-form connection to lift to a $(p{+}1)$-form connection (Definition~\ref{def:curvature of l-conn}) and check that this recovers the classical definition of field strength of a connection.
 We also show that null homotopies of the field strength $(p{+}1)$-form correspond exactly to extensions of the $p$-form connection to a $(p{+}1)$-form connection (Proposition~\ref{st: extending l-con to (l+1)-con}), adding to the interpretation of the fake curvature condition of higher connections, and show that when $x \colon M \longrightarrow \rmB G$ is a principal $\infty$-bundle its higher gauge group acts canonically on the space of $p$-form connections on $x$ (Definition~\ref{def: G-buns with l-con} and Remark~\ref{rmk: gauge action on l-cons}).
+We furthermore make precise the interpretation in terms of infinitesimal higher parallel transports by giving an equivalent description of $p$-form connections in terms of an order~$p$ truncation of the de Rham stack.
 We expect that this notion of higher connections also generalises straightforwardly beyond the case where $M$ is a smooth manifold.